 The Board of Directors may appoint a sub-committee or many sub-committees to support the implementation of the Board of Directors.
 The sub-committee will be responsible to consider reviewing special important issues.
-The Board of Directors is responsible for appointing members of sub-committees, including issuing charter, functions and responsibilities and relevant others, in relation to such sub-committee.
-In each year, the Board of Directors will consider reviewing the charter of each sub-committee.
+The Board of Directors is responsible for appointing members of sub-committees, including issuing charter, functions and responsibilities and relevant others, in relation to such subcommittee.
+Each year, the Board of Directors will consider reviewing the charter of each sub-committee.